Diary of a Wimpy Kid: The Deep End: Plot

-Greg Heffley and his family have been living in his grandmother's basement for two months (due to the events in Diary of a Wimpy Kid: Wrecking Ball), and they are beginning to go stir crazy.
-The Heffleys can not afford an expensive vacation, but they discuss possible family vacations that they can afford.
-Unable to reach a decision, Greg's family receives a call from his great-grandmother, asking them to take his uncle's camper out of her driveway.
+Greg Heffley and his family have been living in his grandmother's basement for two months following the events of Wrecking Ball, and they are beginning to go stir crazy.
+The Heffleys cannot afford an expensive vacation, but they discuss possible family vacations that they can afford.
+Unable to reach a decision, Greg's family receives a call from his great-grandmother Gammie, asking them to take his uncle's camper out of her driveway.
 The family realizes that they can vacation in the camper and not have to spend money at restaurants and hotels.

 After buying supplies and cleaning the camper, the family takes off on the road.
 They make several stops, arriving at a fish hatchery they unknowingly swim in, an activity center, and a National Forest.

-Greg's mother wants to be vacationing in a place where there are more people, so they pay to spend a week at a luxury RV campground.
+Greg's mother Susan wants to be vacationing in a place where there are more people, so they pay to spend a week at a luxury RV campground.
 Greg explores the grounds, seeing the showers, swimming pool, and the "deluxe" campsites, where people have satellite dishes and even lawns that they tend to.

 The following day, the Heffleys go canoeing in the site's lake, where teenagers slingshot watermelons at them.
 Greg meets a group of boys, led by a kid named "Juicebox", that have been going to the campsite for years.
 They get along, and the boys show him how they have fun at camp.
-Later, the teenagers that pestered the Heffleys launch watermelons at the boys.
+Later, the teenagers that pester the Heffleys by launching watermelons at the boys.
 Juicebox reveals the boys' plan to ambush the teens by spraying them with water guns.
 They act on their plan but have to hide when the teenagers chase them.
-The boys refill their squirt guns, this time with ketchup and soda, and spray the teens again, attracting bees to them, which sting them.
+The boys refill their squirt guns, this time with ketchup, mustard, and soda, and spray the teens again, attracting bees to them, which sting them.
 The boys run off and hide, victorious in their plan.